Deformed wing virus: Symptoms

 Deformed wing virus (DWV) is suspected of causing the wing and abdominal deformities often found on adult honeybees in colonies infested with Varroa mites.
 These symptoms include damaged appendages, particularly stubby, useless wings, shortened, rounded abdomens, miscoloring and paralysis of the legs and wings.
+The wing deformities result in bees that are unable to fly.
 Symptomatic bees have severely reduced life-span (less than 48 hours usually) and are typically expelled from the hive.
 The symptoms are strongly correlated with elevated DWV titres, with reduced titres in asymptomatic bees from the same colonies.
 In the absence of mites the virus is thought to persist in the bee populations as a covert infection, transmitted orally between adults (nurse bees) since the virus can be detected in hypopharyngeal secretions (royal jelly) and broodfood and also vertically through the queen's ovaries and through drone sperm.
-The virus may replicate in the mite but this is not certain.
+DWV-A cannot replicate in the Varroa mite, while DWV-B can replicate and thus infect the mite.

 Transmission by Varroa destructor

 The severe symptoms of DWV infections appear to be associated with Varroa destructor infestation of the bee hive and studies have shown that Varroa destructor harbors greater levels of the virus than are found even in severely infected bees.
 Thus V. destructor may not only be a concentrating vector of the virus but may also act as a replicating incubator, magnifying and increasing its effects on the bees and on the hive.
 The Varroa mite has been demonstrated to cause the frequency of deformed wing virus to increase in frequency from 10 percent to 100 percent.
 It is the single greatest factor in the decimation of bee colonies worldwide.
 The DWV-B strain of this virus has been shown to be particularly virulent and responsible of over-winter colony mortality.
 In temperate regions, adult honey bee workers remain in the hive surrounding the queen until the following spring.
 During this relatively long period of several months, viral load may increase in each worker to a lethal level.
-If too many workers die from DWV infection during winter, the colony won't be able to stabilize the temperature of the hive and the whole colony may collapse.
+If too many workers die from DWV infection during winter, the colony will not be able to stabilize the temperature of the hive and the whole colony may collapse.

 The combination of mites and DWV may cause immunosuppression in the bees and increased susceptibility to other opportunistic pathogens and has been considered a significant factor in honey bee colony collapse disorder.

 The virus may also be transmitted from queen to egg and in regurgitated food sources, but in the absence of V. destructor this does not typically result in large numbers of deformed bees.